Seeding and sodding home lawns

 - Less expensive than sodding

-- Stronger root system development initially
+- Stronger root system development initially and long term

-- No layering of soil types
+- No layering of soil types to cause rooting problems

-- Initial establishment is longer
+- Initial establishment is takes more time

 - For best results, time of seeding is limited mainly to late summer and early fall